tomkealey/little-talk/README.md

 ## Icebreaker

 A deck of 150 conversation prompts that spark meaningful discussions and strengthen relationships.
-With the Icebreaker Deck, you’ll:
+With the Little Talk Deck, you’ll:

 - Move beyond small talk
 - Break down barriers, cultivate connections, and cultivate openness and vulnerability
-- Get to know people better across 6 categories: life, random, deep, experience, if you could…, and would you rather...
+- Get to know people better across 6 categories: hopes & wishes, random, self-expression, reflection, likes & dislikes, and emotional intelligence

 Perfect to use with friends, coworkers, family, and strangers.
 Select a card and start sharing.
 Available for purchase [here](https://bestself.co/products/icebreaker-deck).